Octa476/My_Friends/README.md

 # Dish-Website
-A website where you can serach awesome dishes.
+A website where you can search awesome dishes.